JosephMoses/D-D/README.md

 ##Instructions

 **NOTE: Both .py files must be saved into the same folder for this application to work correctly.**
--Once the application is launched it will prompt the user with a series of yes or no questions.
+* Once the application is launched it will prompt the user with a series of yes or no questions.
 To respond to a question with yes, simply enter a y (non case sensitive) then press enter.
 Doing anything else will be treated as a no.  **When prompted about using Homebrew (homemade) races or classes you will have to have first ran the HomebrewInstaller.py file**